vvamp86/.dotfiles/README.md

 # Dotfiles for Arch Linux Appearance
 Meant to install after installing EndeavourOS i3wm.
-Based off and inspired by endeavouros-i3wm-setup, kickstart.nvim, nvchad, and gruvbox
+Based off & inspired by endeavouros-i3wm-setup, kickstart.nvim, nvchad, and the gruvbox colorscheme.

 Mostly sane presets with a heavy, ***heavy*** tilt towards vi motions. ❤️
+    Also a tilt towards *slightly* more efficient options

 Run the following after cloning this repository:
 ```Bash